What is Open Data?

 From the Open Data Handbook https://opendefinition.org/

-The Open Data Handbook further highlights these critical points:
+The Open Data Handbook highlights these critical points:

-• Availability and Access: The data must be available as a whole and at no more than a reasonable reproduction cost, preferably by downloading over the internet.
-The data must also be available in a convenient and modifiable form.
+• Availability and Access: The data must be available as a whole, at a reasonable reproduction cost (preferably by downloadable), and in a convenient and modifiable form.

 • Reuse and Redistribution: The data must be provided under terms that permit reuse and redistribution, including the intermixing with other datasets.